 Through the course of the appeals process, your attorney works to disprove the reasons the insurance company denied your claim.
 The most common causes cited for rejecting claims include:

-- The claim was not filed within the statute of limitations
+- The injured worker did not file within the statute of limitations.

-- The workers acted willfully or willfully disobeyed a safety regulation
+- The worker acted willfully or willfully disobeyed a safety regulation.

-- A medical expert stated you were not disabled by your injury
+- A medical professional does not see your injury as a disability.

-California Workers Comp Benefits attorney serving San Martin, Morgan Hill, Hollister and Gilroy
+Call a CA Workers Comp Benefits Attorney Serving San Martin, Morgan Hill, Hollister, Gilroy and the surrounding cities